Elizabeth Taylor

 Taylor and Burton's relationship was very complicated

-This time it lasted only nine months, after which Liz decided to break off with Burton for good.
-Next, she married Virginia Senator John Warner, who soon (largely thanks to his wife's popularity) won the election race.
-Having achieved his goal, he lost interest in Taylor, while she roamed their luxurious home alone, indulging in food and drink.
+This time it lasted only nine months, after which Liz decided to break things off with Burton for good.
+Next, she married Virginia Senator John Warner, who soon won his election race — largely thanks to his wife's star power.
+Having achieved his goal, he lost interest in Taylor, while she wandered their luxurious home alone, turning to food and drink.

 Marriage with Senator John Warner did not benefit the actress